|

 at greater distances and thereby provide both greater completeness

+and months of additional warning.
 An instrument of very similar design has recently been proposed

 by Princeton University for a wide-angle supernova survey.
 Cost